FelipeRubelBorges/NinjaOne/README.md

 npx cypress run
 ```

-## Test Suites

-The test suites are available in the `cypress/integration` directory.

 ## Test Cases

-The test cases are available in the `cypress/integration` directory.
+The test cases are available in the `cypress/e2e/features` directory.

+## Not implemented Tests Cases

+- The tests for login with two-factor authentication have not been implemented yet due to technical limitations.
+- To enable these tests, we have a few possible approaches:
+    - Bypass the two-factor authentication in the QA environment to simplify test execution.
+    - Use a tool like Mailosaur to generate temporary email addresses and phone numbers, allowing us to intercept the two-factor authentication code via Mailosaur's API.